 The Department of Pediatrics' General Peds division at Bayview is seeking a full time Programmer Analyst.
 This position will provide technical research support for the Center for Child & Community Health Research (CCHR).
 CCHR is a leader in addressing social determinants of health, sexually transmitted infections and other health disparities through research, programmatic and clinical endeavors.
 The successful candidate will be responsible for supporting day to day research and programmatic activities as they relate to database development and database management for research projects and programs as well as implementing basic and sometimes complex biostatistical analyses, under the supervision of faculty investigators.

 Specific Duties & Responsibilities

-Assist in the day-to-day research and programmatic activities as they relate to software development and database management for research projects.
+Maintain day to day research and programmatic activities as they relate to database development and database management for research projects and programs.

 Special Knowledge, Skills & Abilities

 Excellent working knowledge of Microsoft Office.

 Familiarity with a statistical analysis program (STATA, SAS or R preferred).

 Ability to communicate effectively and work collaboratively with faculty investigators as well as other study team members.

 Excellent written and oral presentation skills.